-\paragraph{Organisation of the paper.} In Section \ref{SEC8} we recall motivic correlators and introduce motivic correlators $\{x,y\}_{m-1, 1}$.
+\paragraph{1.
+The structure of the paper.} In Section \ref{SEC8} we recall motivic correlators and introduce motivic correlators $\{x,y\}_{m-1, 1}$.
 Using them, we define a map of Lie coalgebras ${\Bbb L}_{\leq 4}(\F) \lra {\cal L}_{\leq 4}(\F)$.
-The key fact that this map is well defined is establsished in Sections \ref{SEC2N} - \ref{SEC9}.
+The key fact that this map is well defined is established in Sections \ref{SEC2N} - \ref{SEC9}.

-In Section \ref{SEC2N} we recall cluster varieties, and introduce cluster polylogarithms.
+In Section \ref{SEC2N} we recall cluster varieties and introduce cluster polylogarithm maps of complexes.

-In Section \ref{sec8} we consider our main example: the cluster variety ${\rm Conf}_{n+3}(V_2)$ parametrising generic configurations of $n+3$ vectors in a 2-dimensional symplectic vector space.
+In Section \ref{sec8} we consider our main example: the cluster variety ${\rm Conf}_{n+3}(V_2)$ parametrizing generic configurations of $n+3$ vectors in a 2-dimensional symplectic vector space.
 It is a cluster variety of finite type $A_{n}$ with $n+3$ frozen variables.
 Its cluster modular complex is the n-dimensional Stasheff polytope.
 We work out the cluster polylogarithm map in the weights $2$ and $4$, and prove relation ${\bf Q}_4$ modulo relation ${\bf Q}_3$.

 In Section \ref{SEC9} we prove relation ${\bf Q}_3$, and thus complete the proof of relation ${\bf Q}_4$.

 In Sections \ref{SSEECC10} we deduce Theorem \ref{THRN} from relation ${\bf Q}_4$.